A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 A resume objective is better for entry-level candidates or those changing careers.

-- It focuses on your work goals and what you hope to accomplish in the role.
+- That’s where you talk about your work goals and what you’re aiming for in the new role.

 Visual merchandising resume objective example: